 - Rust or loose panels on metal roofs.

-- Signs of roof leaks or water stains inside your home.
+- Signs of leaks or water stains inside your home.

 If you’re unsure, hire roofing contractors to inspect your roof professionally and thoroughly.